-Graduate departments may determine through factors other than test scores that an applicant’s English proficiency is sufficient for the degree program, however, they could benefit from supplemental coursework related to certain professional skills.
-The Grad+Professional Skills option allows graduate programs to fully admit applicants to the graduate program with a requirement to take professional skills courses within our Advanced Professional Skills series These courses would be in addition to full-time graduate enrollment (9 credit hours or more), which is required to maintain the student’s immigration status.
+Graduate departments may determine through factors other than test scores that an applicant’s English proficiency is sufficient for the degree program, but they could still benefit from supplemental coursework related to certain professional skills.
+The Grad+Professional Skills option allows graduate programs to fully admit applicants to the graduate program with a requirement to take professional skills courses within our Advanced Professional Skills series.
+These courses would be in addition to full-time graduate enrollment (9 credit hours or more), which is required to maintain the student’s immigration status.

 - The Tutorium designed the Advanced Professional Skills series specifically for graduate students who need refinement of the skills necessary to be successful in U.S. higher education and the global workforce.

 - The Advanced Professional Skills courses (ELSI 081-089) are 8-week (5 in summer) skill-based courses that focus on common academic needs.

 - ELSI 08X course descriptions can be found under the ELSI rubric in the course catalog.